chelauk/italian_learning/docs/the_basics.md

 |voi | second person plural | You ( plural )|
 |loro | third person plural |they|

-🃏 what I got completely stuck on for a while is that there is no 'it' subject pronoun in italian, when, say the dog did something we use would use **lui** (to stand for il cane) as the subject pronoun.
+🃏 what I got completely stuck on for a while is that there is no 'it' subject pronoun in italian, when, say the dog did something we use would use **lui** (to stand for il cane).

 The subject pronoun included for added emphasis:

 "The tree grew through the roof.
 Yes!
 It grew through the roof."